google/zsldemo/README.md

 ## Next Steps
 - Add “shutter” screen flash
-- Add settings with log and save/don’t save function
+- Add log on/off to settings
 - Add front/back toggle
 - If we need flash, do full capture with flash
 - Any other situation we want to do full capture?

 ## Notes
- - Only tested on a handful of devices
+ - Only tested on a handful of devices (HTC 10, Pixel phones)
  - This is a demonstration of one ZSL technique, do not use this code in production

 ## LICENSE